rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

   `doctest.rs`.
 * The Markdown renderer is loaded up in `html/markdown.rs`, including functions for extracting doctests from a given block of Markdown.
-* The tests on the structure of rustdoc HTML output are located in `src/test/rustdoc`, where they're handled by the test runner of rustbuild and the supplementary script `src/etc/htmldocck.py`.
+* The tests on the structure of rustdoc HTML output are located in `tests/rustdoc`, where they're handled by the test runner of rustbuild and the supplementary script `src/etc/htmldocck.py`.

 ## Tests

-* All paths in this section are relative to `src/test` in the rust-lang/rust repository.
+* All paths in this section are relative to `tests` in the rust-lang/rust repository.
 * Tests on search index generation are located in `rustdoc-js`, as a series of JavaScript files that encode queries on the standard library search index and expected results.